DubSof/dbsof-ui/web/README.md

 yarn test
 ```

-If there is already an instance of your dev backend running on port 5656, or
-the UI dev server running on port 3000, then they will be used by the tests.
-If
+If the UI dev server is already running on port 3002 then the tests will reuse
-not (or the tests are running in CI), the test runner will start temporary
-instances of them for the duration of the tests.
+it; otherwise the test runner will start the UI for the duration of the test
+run.
+No backend services are started by the tests.

 By default the tests run `chromedriver` in headless mode, but to see the
 Chrome window during the tests (eg. for debugging), run with the `--no-headless`